Saving Lives Through Routine

 - A known BRCA1 or BRCA2 gene mutation (based on having had genetic testing) or other genetic predisposition for breast cancer

-- A first-degree relative (parent, brother, sister, or child) with BRCA1 or BRCA2 gene mutation, but patient has not had genetic testing themselves
+- A first-degree relative (parent, brother, sister, or child) with BRCA1 or BRCA2 gene mutation, but you have not had genetic testing yourself

-- Previous radiation therapy to the chest when they were between the ages of 10 and 30 years
+- Previous radiation therapy to the chest when you were between the ages of 10 and 30 years

 Breast Cancer Screening: What's Right for You?